qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/write_api_documentation.rst

 This comment describes the method ``showMessage``.
 At the beginning there is a short text, describing the method itself.
 A ``@param`` attribute follows, describing the parameter ``text``.

-The docgenerator recognises the following structures:
+The docgenerator recognizes the following structures:

 ::